1980–81 Kentucky Wildcats men's basketball team

 The 1980–81 Kentucky Wildcats men's basketball team represented University of Kentucky in the 1980–81 NCAA Division I men's basketball season.
 The head coach was Joe B. Hall and the team finished the season with an overall record of 22–6.
+In the 1981 NCAA Tournament Kentucky was upset by the University of Alabama at Birmingham 69–62 in the second round.